geopaparazzi/usermanual/userguide/02_dashboard/dashboard.rst

 The notes can be saved and modified in a second moment.

-To understand how to create forms, have a look at the section dedicated to forms.
+To understand how to create forms, have a look at the :ref:`section dedicated to forms <section-forms>`.

 Project Information
 -------------------------